“Comforting breakfast during the winter season, this pipping hot & silky smooth porridge from Mui Kee Congee (妹記), is one of the best.”

 The velvety consistency smoothed its ways down from my throat to stomach.
 It warmed our body up early in the chilly morning.

-Hubby chose to stick with his favourite option, the popular 皮蛋瘦肉粥 (Century egg and lean pork meat congee).
+皮蛋瘦肉粥 (Century egg and lean pork meat congee).
 This century egg pork congee was seemingly more aromatic and distinctive flavored.
-Hubby claimed it was the most delicious congee he ever had.
+It was claimed the most delicious congee!

 To me, the best accompaniment to Canto-style congee had to be the fried dough (油条).
 Just couldn’t do without the pairing.
 At Mui Kee, fried dough comes optional.
 You have to order it separately at HK$6 for a pair of fried dough.